Joshi-Harsh/pHash/README.md

 You can find the code for project organized in /code directory

 ###License
-It is opely distributed under MIT license, please refer to LICENSE.md
+It is openly distributed under MIT license, please refer to LICENSE.md